zawzawzaw/montigo/_notes/may 11.md

-add script for scroll target
+//add script for scroll target
-when window location changes hashtag, ( follow implementation of juno sga )
+//when window location changes hashtag, ( follow implementation of juno sga ) // didn't do this implementation

-<div class="scroll-target" data-value=""></div>
+//<div class="scroll-target" data-value=""></div>
- - do for all sections in all pages...
+// - do for all sections in all pages...